kurtcoder/int-argc.github.io/_posts/2016-2-24-Insights-for-Twitter.md

 3. The next operation that the web application can do is to search for tweets using a keyword. e.g. `#Duterte` and specifiying how many tweets regarding the keyword you want to see `1`

-4. For the first text field enter `#Duterte` , for the next text field enter `1`
+4. For the first text field enter `#Duterte` , for the second text field enter `1`

-	>This will search for 1 tweet which includes #Duterte in its content.
+	>This will search for tweets which include #Duterte in its content, and display only 1.

 The Result for the Query will look like this